byui-cit-internship/VmProjectBFF/vmProjectBackend/README.md

 4. Professors is able to add a class for specific section and also add a Canvas token to that class on that section.
 5. Professor is able to click a button to change the status of the Vm on a specifc student.
 6. Professor is able to change the VM status of all the students in a class for a specific section.
+7. Professor is able to create and delete a Vm for their class.

 User Stories(Student):
 1. Student signs into the application (Login Page)
 2. Student sees a list of the class that they are enrolled in.
 3. Student clicks on a class and then sees their Vm and the Status of that Vm for that class
-4. Student can send a request to Professor to chnage the Status of the VM.
+4. Student can send a request to Professor to change the Status of the VM via email.